ezavesky/udnd_09_robo_replacements/README.md

 This project is part of [Udacity](https://www.udacity.com "Udacity - Be in demand")'s [VR Developer Nanodegree](https://www.udacity.com/course/vr-developer-nanodegree--nd017).

 ## Design and Gameplay
-Initial design and tracking is documented in [design docs](docs/design.pdf).
-It may be a litle old, but the general goals and ideas hold true for the project.
+Extensive design, testing, and scope tracking is documented in [design docs](docs/design.pdf).

 ### User Feedback
-TBD
+User feedback was sampled both for individual design elements as well as longer play sessions.
+Check out the design document for more verbose logging and discussion.

 ### Future Revisions
 TBD